RWKV/RWKV-infctx-trainer/guides/RWKV-community-training.md

 > Note: If you intend to use blinks official trainer, in your notebook.
 Do clone the official trainer, and make sure the output model is saved into the "model" directory.
 > As the github action will **only** be saving the *.pth files inside the "model" directory of this repo.

-# Restrictions on the trianing process
+# Restrictions on the training process

 - Generally, keep your model size <= 1.5B - as we only have up to 3090s currently (not a hard-rule, but anything bigger typically take days)
     - For 3B/7B models, because there is a huge performance penalty for deepspeed 3, try to keep your dataset conservative in size, to keep the run under 12 hours.